asifakonjee/Fedora-KDE-Minimal/README.md

 ## This is still in Alpha level.
 Use this only if you know what you are doing!

 This is simple script to install minimal KDE plasma DE on Fedora minimal install.
-The ISO I have used is Fedora 37 Everything ISO and then only choose minimal install.
-Then follow these processes:
+The ISO is Fedora 37 Everything ISO and then only choose minimal install in the "Software Selection".
+After Installation login with your user name and password and then follow these processes:

 - sudo dnf install micro git
 - sudo micro /etc/dnf/dnf.conf ## To edit the dnf config file, add these lines